yeslogic/prince-tools/wrappers/dotnet/README.txt

-    Function Convert(ByVal xmlPath As String, ByVal pdfOutput As Stream) As Boolean Function Convert(ByVal xmlInput As Stream, ByVal pdfPath As String) As Boolean Function Convert(ByVal xmlInput As Stream, ByVal pdfOutput As Stream) As Boolean Function ConvertString(ByVal xmlInput As String, ByVal pdfOutput As Stream) As Boolean
+    Function Convert(ByVal xmlPath As String, ByVal pdfOutput As Stream) As Boolean Function Convert(ByVal xmlInput As Stream, ByVal pdfPath As String) As Boolean Function Convert(ByVal xmlInput As Stream, ByVal pdfOutput As Stream) As Boolean Function ConvertMemoryStream(ByVal xmlInput As MemoryStream, ByVal pdfOutput As Stream) As Boolean Function ConvertString(ByVal xmlInput As String, ByVal pdfOutput As Stream) As Boolean

 End Interface

 Public Class Prince
     Implements IPrince